GPTGenius/chatgpt-vercel/README.md

 ## Features
 - ⚡ Deploy quickly and for free using Vercel
 - 💬 Text conversation with the ability to switch models and set context length
-- 🎨 Image generation conversation with options to adjust image size and count
+- 🎨 Image generation conversation supports the `DALL-E` and `Midjourney` models.
+It also allows for the adjustment of image size and count.
 - 🌈 Multiple preset prompts added to customize AI behavior
 - 🌏 Switch between various languages, currently supporting Simplified Chinese and English
 - 💭 Local chat history saved with search, import and export functionality